pymupdf/PyMuPDF/docs/page.rst

       :arg list points: a list of :data:`point_like` objects.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-It is drawn with line color black, no fill color and line width 1.
+It is drawn with line color black, line width 1 no fill color but fill color support.
 Use methods of :ref:`Annot` to make any changes to achieve something like this:

       .. image:: images/img-polyline.*
          :scale: 70